keyvisions/FillODT/README.md

 [Download the latest Windows executable](https://github.com/keyvisions/FillODT/releases/latest)

+---

+## Real-world Usage

+**FillODT** is also used as a backend tool in web servers to generate PDFs on demand for business documents such as:

+- Shipping labels
+- Plates
+- Certificates
+- Datasheets
+- Picking lists
+- ...and more

+This makes it ideal for automated document workflows, e-commerce, logistics, and manufacturing applications where dynamic PDF generation is required.

+---

 ## Image placeholder syntax

 The `@@imageN` placeholders in your ODT template can be replaced with: